Left Atrial Enlargement

 Objectives:

-• Review the treatment and management options for patients with left atrial enlargement.
+• Select individualized treatment plans for patients with left atrial enlargement.

 Introduction

-The left atrium (LA) is a crucial component of the cardiac physiology that partakes in collecting blood into the heart and modulates left ventricular filling during systole and diastole, respectively.[1]
-Left atrial enlargement (LAE) is the hallmark of the structural remodeling process, which occurs in response to chronic pressure and volume overload.
-LAE occurs most commonly in association with diastolic dysfunction, left ventricular hypertrophy, mitral valvular disease, and systemic hypertension.[2][3]
-The size of LA has prognostic implications, and studies reveal that LAE can independently predict the development of clinically significant several cardiovascular diseases and heart failure.[4][5]
-In the absence of mitral valvular disease, atrial fibrillation, and high cardiac output states its an excellent indicator of Left ventricular diastolic dysfunction.
-Therefore, the assessment of LAE is important and is achievable by various imaging techniques.
+The left atrium (LA) is a crucial component of cardiac physiology.
+It collects blood into the heart and modulates left ventricular filling during systole and diastole.[1]
+Left atrial enlargement (LAE) marks the structural remodeling process in response to chronic pressure and volume overload.
+It is most commonly associated with diastolic dysfunction, left ventricular hypertrophy, mitral valvular disease, and systemic hypertension.[2][3]

 Etiology